yjh-jy/dsa3101-bank-marketing-group-1/README.md

 Each sub-directory contains specific analyses related to bank marketing strategies.
 To utilize the analyses:

 1. Navigate to the relevant directory.
-2. Open the Jupyter Notebook files (`.ipynb`), Python scripts (`.py`), or Markdown files (`.md`) to explore the analyses and insights.
+2. Open the Python scripts (`.py`), or Markdown files (`.md`) to explore the analyses and insights.
-3. Follow any instructions provided within the notebooks, scripts, or markdown files to replicate the analyses or input new data.
+3. Follow any instructions provided within the scripts, or markdown files to replicate the analyses or input new data.

 ## Contributing